iot-for-all/iotc-ava-gateway/README.md

 Start the tutorial linked above up to the section "Set up your development environment".
 At this point you should have created an Azure Video Analyzer account with an associated Azure Storage Account and an Azure Virtual Machine to act as your simulated IoT edge network and device.
 The deployment in the tutorial also creates an Azure IoT Hub, but we will ignore that resource for the purposes of this tutorial.

+## Create an Azure Video Analyzer account
+ * This will create associated Azure resources including a storage account and user-assigned managed identity
+ * Save the Video Analyzer Edge Module access token

 ## Create an Azure IoT Central Application
 Next, you should create an Azure IoT Central application to use as your device management and data ingestions platform.
 Follow the instructions in the [Create an IoT Central application guide](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-create-iot-central-application#azure-iot-central-site) to create a new IoT Central application using the custom app option.
 Select the appropriate plan for your needs.